yqzhong7/relate/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# RELATE: REcursive muLtivariAte TEsting for cohort clustering
+# relate: REcursive muLtivariAte TEsting for cohort clustering

 <!-- badges: start -->